KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/rogue-module-tutorial.md

 # Rogue Module Tutorial

-The Rogue Fluidity module is a Fluidity implementation of the classic Unix game, Rogue.

 This tutorial documentation is associated with the Rogue API documentation.

 [<b>Link to Rogue API documentation</b>](../../../basic-docs/antara/antara-api/rogue.html)

 ## Introduction

-The Rogue Fluidity module serves as a proof-of-concept to demonstrate Fluidity's capabilities as a blockchain-based gaming technology.
+The Rogue Antara module serves as a proof-of-concept to demonstrate Antara's capabilities as a blockchain-based gaming technology.

 The Rogue module is based on the classic [Rogue](http://www.livingroguelike.com/rl-games/the-original-rogue-information-and-how-to-play-online/) game.
 As such, it can be categorized as a [Roguelike.](http://www.livingroguelike.com/roguelike-info-discussions/what-is-a-roguelike/)